bytn-team/byt/doc/init.md

 relative to the data directory. `wallet` *only* supports relative paths.

-For an example configuration file that describes the configuration settings, see `contrib/debian/examples/bytn.conf`.
+For an example configuration file that describes the configuration settings, see contrib/debian/examples/bytn.conf.

-3. Paths
+Paths
 ---------------------------------

-3a) Linux
+### Linux

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/bytnd`
+Binary:              /usr/bin/bytnd
-Configuration file:  `/etc/bytncore/bytn.conf`
+Configuration file:  /etc/bytn/bytn.conf
-Data directory:      `/var/lib/bytnd`
+Data directory:      /var/lib/bytnd
-PID file:            `/var/run/bytnd/bytnd.pid` (OpenRC and Upstart) or `/var/lib/bytnd/bytnd.pid` (systemd)
-Lock file:           `/var/lock/subsys/bytnd` (CentOS)
+PID file:            `/var/run/bytnd/bytnd.pid` (OpenRC and Upstart) or `/run/bytnd/bytnd.pid` (systemd) Lock file:           `/var/lock/subsys/bytnd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the bytncore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the bytncore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the bytn user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the bytn user and group.
 Access to bytn-cli and other bytnd rpc clients can then be controlled by group membership.

-3b) Mac OS X
+NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
+Directories are given a permission of 710, giving the bytn group access to files under it _if_ the files themselves give permission to the bytn group to do so (e.g. when `-sysperms` is specified).
+This does not allow for the listing of files under the directory.

+NOTE: It is not currently possible to override `datadir` in `/etc/bytn/bytn.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/bytn/bytn.conf`.
+However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).

+### macOS

 Binary:              `/usr/local/bin/bytnd`
-Configuration file:  `~/Library/Application Support/BYTNCore/bytn.conf`
+Configuration file:  `~/Library/Application Support/BYTN/bytn.conf`
-Data directory:      `~/Library/Application Support/BYTNCore`
+Data directory:      `~/Library/Application Support/BYTN`
-Lock file:           `~/Library/Application Support/BYTNCore/.lock`
+Lock file:           `~/Library/Application Support/BYTN/.lock`

-4. Installing Service Configuration
+Installing Service Configuration
 -----------------------------------

-4a) systemd
+### systemd

 Installing this .service file consists of just copying it to /usr/lib/systemd/system directory, followed by the command